andrewraim/andrewraim.github.io/_posts/2017-12-20-Kerala-workshop-v2.markdown

 $ sudo docker run -v /path/to/workshop:/home/rstudio/ext -p 8787:8787 -i -t rworkshop
 ```

-# 3.3 Mac
-Mac instructions are identical to Linux; use Terminal.

 # 4 Using the Container
 Once the container is successfully started, you will encounter a Linux command prompt like the following.